-- 10.40 The Council will consult on and publish an infrastructure list under CIL Regulation 123 which will clearly set out those items the Council intends spending CIL receipts on.
-Under the CIL Regulations the Council will be unable to secure planning obligations for items of infrastructure on the Regulation 123 list thereby providing clarity to developers and land owners that no 'double counting' will occur (i.e. the Council will not secure a financial contribution through a section 106 agreement towards a piece of infrastructure that it could fund through CIL receipts). - 10.41 Should the Council revise the Regulation 123 list, it is to ensure that these changes are clearly explained and subject to appropriate local consultation.
-Should the Council not introduce a CIL Charging schedule, a CIL charging schedule is later withdrawn or the CIL Regulations are later repealed the Council will produce a Planning Obligations SPD to detail the specific infrastructure requirements from new development. - 10.42 Contributions may be necessary for some or all of the following: - Affordable housing, including for Key Workers; - Education (including nursery and pre-school care); - Health care; - Public open space, sport and recreation facilities (including Strategic Open Space); - Improvements (including infrastructure) for pedestrians, cyclists, equestrians, highways and public and community transport; - Other community facilities (e.g. community centres, youth facilities, library services social care, and the provision of emergency services); - Landscaping and biodiversity; - Drainage / flood prevention; - Waste management (pursuant to the Cambridgeshire & Peterborough Minerals and Waste Development Plan); - Arts and cultural provision; - Community development workers and youth workers; - Other utilities and telecommunications; - Preservation or enhancement of the historic landscape or townscape. - 10.43 Depending on the nature of the services and facilities, contributions may also be required to meet maintenance and/or operating costs either as pump priming or in perpetuity, provided through an obligation. - 10.44 Development can create additional demands for physical infrastructure and social facilities, as well as having impacts on the environment.
+- 10.44 The Council will consult on and publish an infrastructure list under CIL Regulation 123 which will clearly set out those items the Council intends spending CIL receipts on.
+Under the CIL Regulations the Council will be unable to secure planning obligations for items of infrastructure on the Regulation 123 list thereby providing clarity to developers and land owners that no 'double counting' will occur (i.e. the Council will not secure a financial contribution through a section 106 agreement towards a piece of infrastructure that it could fund through CIL receipts). - 10.45 Should the Council revise the Regulation 123 list, it is to ensure that these changes are clearly explained and subject to appropriate local consultation.
+Should the Council not introduce a CIL Charging schedule, a CIL charging schedule is later withdrawn or the CIL Regulations are later repealed the Council will produce a Planning Obligations SPD to detail the specific infrastructure requirements from new development. - 10.46 Contributions may be necessary for some or all of the following: - Affordable housing, including for Key Workers; - Education (including nursery and pre-school care); - Health care; - Public open space, sport and recreation facilities (including Strategic Open Space); - Improvements (including infrastructure) for pedestrians, cyclists, equestrians, highways and public and community transport; - Other community facilities (e.g. community centres, youth facilities, library services social care, and the provision of emergency services); - Landscaping and biodiversity; - Drainage / flood prevention; - Waste management (pursuant to the Cambridgeshire & Peterborough Minerals and Waste Development Plan); - Arts and cultural provision; - Community development workers and youth workers; - Other utilities and telecommunications: - Preservation or enhancement of the historic landscape or townscape. - 10.47 There are some forms of development where contributions will not be sought as set out in planning practice guidance.
+These include custom and self-build housing schemes as well as starter homes. - 10.48 Depending on the nature of the services and facilities, contributions may also be required to meet maintenance and/or operating costs either as pump priming or in perpetuity, provided through an obligation. - 10.49 Development can create additional demands for physical infrastructure and social facilities, as well as having impacts on the environment.
 In such cases planning obligations will be required, in accordance with government guidance, to make the necessary improvements, provide new facilities, or secure compensatory provision for any loss or damage created.
 Such obligations will take account of the wider needs of the Cambridge Sub-Region, in order to achieve wider planning objectives, with contributions pooled where appropriate to meet strategic requirements.
 In such cases, the nature and scale of contributions sought will be related to the size of the scheme and the extent to which it places additional demands upon the area.